 Place de La Bastille Shopping & Retail

-Shopping at Place de La Bastille is a little different than shopping elsewhere in Paris.
-The square itself doesn’t offer as many options as some of the other neighborhoods, but it’s easy to reach from Bastille and has some great stores.
+Shopping at Place de La Bastille differs slightly from shopping elsewhere in Paris.
+The square doesn’t offer as many options as other neighborhoods, but it’s easy to reach from Bastille and has some great stores.

 The first thing you’ll want to do is pop into Monsieur Tricotin, a shop that sells handmade scarves and hats (as well as other items) made by French artisans using wool from sheep raised on farms in South West France.

-These are not cheap—especially compared with what you can find at the more touristy end of town—but they’re high quality and you’ll be supporting local businesses by purchasing them here instead of buying cheaper knockoffs elsewhere in Paris.
+These are not cheap—especially compared with what you can find at the more touristy end of town—but they’re high quality.
+You’ll support local businesses by purchasing them here instead of buying cheaper knockoffs elsewhere in Paris.

-Once you’ve got your new accessory for fall/winter/spring/summer (depending on when you’re visiting), check out the rest of Place de La Bastille’s retail offerings too: especially if they include any sort of food or drink!
+Once you’ve got your new accessory for fall/winter/spring/summer (depending on when you’re visiting), check out the rest of Place de La Bastille’s retail offerings, too: especially if they include any food or drink!

 Where to Stay Near La Bastille

-Paris is one of the world’s most popular tourist destinations, and as such, there are many options when it comes to where to stay.
+Paris is one of the world’s most popular tourist destinations, and as such, there are many options for accommodation.

-The Bastille area is a great place to stay if you’re looking for something in between downtown Paris and the more residential areas of the city.
-Here are some good choices:
+The Bastille area is a great place to stay if you’re looking for something between downtown Paris and the more residential areas of the city.
+Here are some excellent choices:

-- The Bastille area has a lot of hotels, including budget hotels like Hôtel du Nord (77 rue de la Roquette).
+- The Bastille area has many hotels, including budget hotels like Hôtel du Nord (77 rue de la Roquette).

 - There are also many bed and breakfasts in the area.
 These can range from small apartments with shared kitchens to larger houses or manor houses with rooms you share with other guests.
 One example is La Maison Blanche (22 rue des Barres).